DM8tyProgrammer/mighty-articles/editor-config.md

 **Level 2**  -  Project Level Workflow configuration: the process regarding development to deployment.
 It is more of the management side.

 **_EditorConfig does support all of level-0 and some of level-1 configuration.
-Level 2 is out of scope for it (?)._**
+Level 2 is out of scope for it (why?)._**

 ## Traditional Model of Coding Standard

 Many IDEs provide a mechanism for code formatting configuration.
 This configuration can be exported to a file in an IDE specific file.

-Someone in your team configures; share configuration file within the team to avoid rework by them.
+Traditionally, a team member configures; share configuration file within the team to avoid rework by other team members.
 Team members import the configuration file into their IDE.
 Thus, the code standard is shared and applied.

 The above process brings up:

-- **Manual Work**: Any change in the code standard; all the process of reimporting has to be repeated.
-It involves manual work and bringing each team-member on the same set of coding standard is difficult.
-Coding standard itself is a long-discussed collective agreement; It is an invisible pain of a developer.
+- **Manual Work**: Any change in code standards leads to repeat all the process of reimporting has to be repeated.
+It involves manual work and tracing each team member on the same set of coding standards is difficult.
+Coding standards themselves are a long-discussed collective agreement; It is an invisible pain of a developer.

 - **IDE Inflexibility**: All of your team members _might not_ be using the same variant of IDE.
 Consequently, you have to write and maintain multiple configuration files for IDEs being in use, or all your team members have to use the same variant of IDE.